RogueTensor/bitagent_subnet/README.md

 A: You can use this parameter: `--validator-hf-server-mem-fraction-static` to increase or decrease the amount of the GPU VRAM to use.\
 It defaults to 0.55, just over half of the VRAM.

-**Q: My vLLM or other inference instance is not served on 8000, how do I change this?**\
-A: We provide a parameter `--openai-api-base`\
-It defaults to this: `http://localhost:8000/v1`, updated as needed by passing the `--openai-api-base` parameter to your start command.

 **Q: My vTrust is low and it looks like I'm not setting OFFLINE weights.**\
 A: Please test your sglang setup - check [here](#sglang-setup-for-validators).